Progress report for LNE22-441

 - Engagement: Convene agroforestry transition team: Key to this project's success are strategic regional partners that will bring together agents of change in agroforestry transitions.
 We will convene our first meeting of our project team and advisory committee in month one.
 Key members will meet monthly to review programmatic success, and advisory committee members will join as they see fit, and attend annual meetings.
 Partners engaged: 15.
 Anticipated Completion Date: June, 2022, followed by monthly meetings.
 Status: In progress.

-- Leaning/ Evaluation: Monitoring socio-ecological outcomes: We will work with 25 farmers to develop a monitoring plan that tracks the desired benefits of their agroforestry system.
+- Learning/Evaluation: Monitoring socio-ecological outcomes: We will work with 25 farmers to develop a monitoring plan that tracks the desired benefits of their agroforestry system.
 We will empower farmers with tools to track ecological, economic, and social outcomes throughout the course of their establishment and answer process-level questions on agroforestry to alleviate risk for other interested practitioners.
 Farmers will provide updates annually on our online platform.
 Partners engaged: 25 farmers.
 Estimated Completion Date: Monitoring will begin in 2023 and continue annually until November 2025.
 Update: In progress.
 Accomplishments: With each farmer that we worked with, primarily at site visits, we helped them develop a research idea and develop a way to establish track progress.
-We will help them establish monitoring plans in spring of 2023 when the first cohort plants out their agroforestry plot using the app the DALI lab is helping us develop.
 Research questions included the composition of birds visiting agroforestry plots, changes in weed composition with trees, and amount of understory establishment.

 - Evaluation: Solicit and Analyze Feedback: Farmer members will receive invitations to provide feedback to project organizers, through an annual Qualtrix or written survey assessing effectiveness of our activities and continued support.
 Participants in the Farmer Training Program will also Participants in the Farmer Training Program will also receive surveys following their participation.
 Farmers can reflect on their experience and participate in the development of the program, which we will analyze to evaluate best practices.
 Partners engaged: 25 farmers.
 Estimated Completion Date: Farmers will be invited to participate after their initial farmer training and in each year of their continued involvement.
 Launches in 2023 and occurs annually until November 2025.
 Update: In progress.
 Accomplishments From our first cohort, we have extensive feedback from each participating farmer and auditors.
 For farmers and auditors, we have pre and post survey data as well as feedback from each session.
 These surveys are useful to gauge changes in knowledge sets and perceptions.
 We found that our participants have developed a better understanding of agroforestry practices, and have a better understanding of how they would want to further expand their knowledge.
 For instance, while one participant stated in their pre-course survey that they “have heard of agroforestry but [are] not familiar with many of the practices,” they detailed after the course that they wish to “plant a diverse fruit and nut forest to benefit not just people now but thinking ahead several generations” and would want to explore “more on tree compatibility.”
 Another participant began the course with some background in agroforestry, stating that they wished “to learn more about the field generally and explore ways in which it could be incorporated on [their] property.”
-In their post course reflection, this participant stated that the course "has given me some good information about available resources, raised interesting questions for me about agroforestry systems and their potential application to our farm, and allowed me to make social and professional connections with people working locally in agroforestry or adjacent fields,” and he reflected that we would want to delve deeper into “local case studies or models for fully-functioning, profitable agroforestry businesses.”
+In their post course reflection, this participant stated that the course "has given me some good information about available resources, raised interesting questions for me about agroforestry systems and their potential application to our farm, and allowed me to make social and professional connections with people working locally in agroforestry or adjacent fields,” and they reflected that they would want to delve deeper into “local case studies or models for fully-functioning, profitable agroforestry businesses.”
 Quantitatively, while participants rated their overall understanding of agroforestry concepts a 1.4 / 5 before the course, they rated their knowledge a 3.9 / 5 after the course.
 For us, we see this as success.
 We would not rate ourselves as a full 5/5 in terms of agroforestry, as the nuances of the field grow and there is always room to learn and approach new systems differently.

 Milestone Activities and Participation Summary